AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 $ number\_of\_slots_{Shiden} = floor(100 * SDN_{USD} + 50)$

+These formulas were designed with a _baseline_ price in mind.
+Using the _baseline_ price, the _baseline_ number of slots can be calculated.

+This value is important since it's used as a reference when calculating tier threshold adjustment.

 #### Tier Threshold Entry

 A dApp isn't entitled to a tier by just participating in the dApp Staking.